-And the below folders may also store the app leftover files if you installed the app using the APK installer or if the app required admin privileges when first running on Mac.
+The below folders may also store the app’s leftover files if you installed the app using the APK installer or if the app required admin privileges when first running on Mac.

-To manually delete leftovers files on Mac, just follow the below steps,
+To manually delete leftover files on Mac, just follow the below steps,

 You may mistakenly delete some important files by following this method.
 Please don’t attempt to delete files from the Library folder if you don’t know much about some of the system techniques.